-(5) Our first-lien credit facility matures on June 15, 2023 and currently includes \$1,228 of non-cash original issue discount, \$3,445 of deferred financing costs and \$18,911 of deferred gain.
-(6) Interest payments relate to our 2021 senior notes due March 1, 2021, our 2020 senior notes due April 1, 2020 and our 2019 convertible senior notes with semi-annual interest payments of \$11,250 payable March 1 and September 1, \$10,779 payable April 1 and October 1, and \$747 payable March 1 and September 1, respectively.
-Also, the interest rate on our New Credit Facility is variable based on our election and the interest payments reflected in this table is based on the outstanding amount as of December 31, 2017 using the applicable 30-day LIBOR that was in effect on such date.
+(6) As of December 31, 2018, the first-lien term loans were fully drawn with a \$300 million balance outstanding that matures on June 15, 2023 and currently includes \$3,013 of non-cash original issue discount, \$2,814 of deferred financing costs and \$15,845 of deferred gain.

+^[7] Interest payments relate to our 2021 senior notes, our 2020 senior notes and our 2019 convertible senior notes with semi-annual interest payments of \$11,250 payable March 1 and September 1, \$10,779 payable April 1 and October 1, and \$747 payable March 1 and September 1, respectively.
+Also, the interest rate on the first-lien term loans is variable based on our election and the interest payments reflected in this table is based on the outstanding amount as of December 31, 2018 using the applicable 30-day LIBOR that was in effect on such date.
 Non-cash interest expense has been excluded from the table above.

-(7) Included in operating leases are commitments for a shore-base port facility, office space, and office equipment.
+(8) Included in operating leases are commitments for a shore-base port facility, office space, and office equipment.
 See "Item 2-Properties" for additional information regarding our leased office space and other facilities.